chadhunter/personal-website/_sources/bio.rst.txt

 General Motors in their Fuel Cell Research Division where he researched oxygen reduction reaction kinetics in hydrogen fuel cells.

-Chad received his MBA from the University of Colorado at Boulder in 2019, his Masters in Chemical Engineering Practice from MIT, and B.S. in Chemical Engineering from the University of Rochester.
+Chad received his MBA from the `University of Colorado at Boulder <https://www.colorado.edu/business/mba>`_ in 2019, his Masters in Chemical Engineering Practice from MIT, and B.S. in Chemical Engineering from the `University of Rochester <https://rochester.edu/>`_.
 Chad is also an active mentor as a University of Rochester Real Reader and part of the MIT Alumni Association, in addition to serving on the University of Rochester's chemical engineering department Advisory Board.